 The best knowledge and skills are acquired through the use of really interesting and enthralling creative tasks and educational games.
 Playing language games is one of the best means of development and gaining new information.
 Educational language games not only give additional knowledge, but they also develop a whole range of diverse abilities and are a unique opportunity for creative expression.
 Intellectual games allow students to demonstrate their knowledge and skills, to show ingenuity and resourcefulness and to have fun while learning a new language.

 Those students, who have been part of the group for now their second or third year, would have already formed some basic knowledge and skills to do with Russian.
-In 2018, these skills will be further enhanced and new ones acquired, from which students will be able to listen, view, memorize and analyse a variety of texts in Russian.
+In 2018, these skills will be further enhanced and new ones acquired, from which students will be able to listen, view, memorise and analyse a variety of texts in Russian.

 Students will continue to: